cyber-priest/Rick-and-Morty_Flutter_GraphQL_Riverpod_Freezed_Go_router/README.md

-# shewaber
+# Rick and Morty

-A new Flutter project.
+A flutter demo app using Rick and Morty GraphQL API

 ## Getting Started